GameClay/FlightlessManicotti/README.markdown

 ## Goals
 ### Runtime
-* Keep it small.
-* Keep it simple.
-* Keep it fast.
 * Target many-core platforms.
 * Be able to run in a single thread.
 * Trust the programmer.